top of page

 Graduate student (joined summer 2020)

-I’m a Ph.D. candidate in the lab, studying insect-microbe interactions, using the bug-Burkholderia symbiosis as a model to better understand how different strains of environmentally acquired microbial symbionts alter host insect development and survival under varying environmental conditions.
-I am studying the effects symbionts have on the host by analyzing a symbiosis associated region of the Burkholderia genome, investigating how the Burkholderia symbiont may mediate host thermal tolerance, and how variation in symbiont gene expression may alter host development time and final adult size.
+I’m a Ph.D. candidate in the lab, studying insect-microbe interactions, using the bug-Caballeronia symbiosis as a model to better understand how different strains of environmentally acquired microbial symbionts alter host insect development and survival under varying environmental conditions.
+I am studying the effects symbionts have on the host by analyzing a symbiosis associated region of the Caballeronia genome, investigating how the Caballeronia symbiont may mediate host thermal tolerance, and how variation in symbiont gene expression may alter host development time and final adult size.

 Overall, my research interests broadly relate to host-microbe interactions ranging from microbial symbionts to vectored pathogens.
 I conducted my master’s research at Michigan State University with Zsofia Szendrei, where I researched aster yellow phytoplasma and its potential insect vectors.